Research

 Ollantaytambo Terraces Project

 The Ollantaytambo Terraces Project (Proyecto de Investigación Arqueológico Andenes de Ollantaytambo) is a collaboration with Peruvian colleagues and Indigenous agrarian cooperatives to investigate the construction and use of agricultural terraces around the town of Ollantaytambo, Peru across the last five centuries.
 By tracing the use-histories of terrace complexes constructed by the Inka Empire (ca. 1400‑1532), this project explores how Indigenous agriculturalists in the distant and recent past constructed long-term stability in agricultural systems, even as they adapted to changes in climate, shifts in political organization, and plant and animal introductions.
 The Ollantaytambo Terraces Project research program is multi-scalar.
-We use data that range from the microscopic scale of individual soil grains or phytholiths to the immense landscape spanning scale of terrace complexes mapped via UAV photography.
+We use data that range from the microscopic scale of individual soil grains or phytoliths to the landscape spanning scale of terrace complexes mapped via UAV photography.
 Our work reveals how long-term trajectories of land use are shaped by ecological factors like erosion and socio political factorship like ownership and dispossession.
 This project also considers how the designation of Ollantaytambo's terraces as 'heritage' shapes contemporary agriculture.
 This work continues my long-term collaboration with the Agrarian Cooperative of Simapuqio to restore Inka-era irrigation infrastructures in the Simapuqio Terrace Complex.

-Algonquin Park Logging Legacies
+Algonquin Park Archaeology Project

 Dissertation Work